psadi/bbcli/README.md

 ###  Points to Ponder

-* This utility is tested with bitbucket enterprise version 6.10.10
+* This utility is tested with bitbucket enterprise version 6.10.10 and version 8.19
 * I have personally tested it in Linux, Windows(Powershell and Command Prompt), MacOS and GIT Bash and it works flawlessly
 * In case if your ID gets locked the token wont work, you may need to reset your ID (Token can remain the same)
 * At times if there are frequent account lockouts, Bitbucket will prompt you to enter CAPTCHA, you may need to relogin with CAPTCHA validation in your broswer once else connection will fail